-The spray can has two parameters, set using writable items:
+The spray can has two parameters, which you set by typing in the value you want:

 - Density controls how many pixels are set or cleared in each spray operation.
-The higher the density, the more pixels that are affected. - Radius controls how far the spray extends from the mouse position.
+The higher the density, the more pixels are affected. - Radius controls how far the spray extends from the mouse position.